9. Exploring relationships between variables

 A negative correlation means that when one variable increases, the other one decreases, and vice versa (like in: weight vs expected life span).

 9.1.1.2.
-Strong linear correlation#
+Strong linear correlation

-Next, if two variables are approximately linear functions of one another, the correlations will be close to -1 or 1.
+Next, if two variables are approximately affine functions of one another, the correlations will be close to -1 or 1.
 The degree of association goes towards 0 as the linear relationship becomes less articulated; see Figure 9.2.

 plt.figure(figsize=(plt.rcParams["figure.figsize"][0], )*2) # width=height